What to Expect as a Travel Ultrasound Tech

 Per diem

-When you become a radiology traveler, take advantage of the weekly, tax-free per diem to help cover daily expenses, like transportation and meals.
+When you become a travel ultrasound tech, take advantage of non taxable earnings, known as tax-free per diems, to help cover daily expenses, like transportation and meals.

 Travel life